openintegrationhub/Connectors/Adapters/AdapterGuide.md

 flow](https://support.elastic.io/support/solutions/articles/14000032295-what-is-an-integration-flow-).
  Several integration flows can then collectively form an integration.

-# What API functionality is necessary to build an adapter?
+# What API functionality is necessary to build an Adapter?
 In order to build an adapter which will perform generic CRUD operations (for business objects where business rules allow CRUD operations) the API must expose CRUD functionality.
 For more details on possible operation types, see